-You want to submit a 510(k) to FDA for your product, but you know a Not Substantially Equivalent (NSE) letter will set back your program with further market entry delays, additional fees paid to FDA, and additional expenditure for further tests.
+A Not Substantially Equivalent (NSE) letter will cause market entry delays, additional fees paid to FDA, and additional expenditure for further tests.

-We have filed over 50 510(k)s for our clients, without a NSE finding by FDA.
-By using Vision28 you will be more likely to obtain clearance to market your device with minimal review time.
+We have file many 510(k)s for our clients, without a NSE finding by FDA.

 Inexperienced 510(k) writers may become confused with complex technologies, and may fail to make compelling arguments for substantial equivalence, or worse, may misrepresent your product.

-Our 510(k)s include a wide range of complexity in products: reprocessed single use devices, simple mechanical devices, complex motor driven electro-mechanical systems, algorithm driven software imaging systems that 3D-print medical devices and In Vivo Diagnostic Kits.
-We make sure you are collecting the right data as referenced by the correct FDA guidance documents, and we make sure you are developing the product according to recognized standards.
-We then represent your product compared to the predicate device, and construct the Substantially Equivalent 510(k) “Story.”
+Our 510(k)s include a wide range of complexity in products: reprocessed single use devices, simple mechanical devices, complex motor driven electro-mechanical systems, algorithm driven software imaging systems, 3D-print medical devices, and In Vivo Diagnostic Kits.

-FDA 510(k) Reviewers have exposure to all medical devices like yours, and come to expect specific data, data analysis and conclusions as they review competitors’ 510(k)s.
+FDA 510(k) Reviewers expect specific data, data analysis and conclusions since they review competitors’ 510(k)s.
 Will your 510(k) measure up?

-By making sure we are collecting the right data, that is, high quality, necessary data, your business will not spend time and money developing data that will not be adequate or necessary to prove Substantial Equivalence.
+By making sure we are collecting high quality, necessary data, your business will not spend time and money developing data that will not be adequate or necessary to prove Substantial Equivalence.

 Your product is more unique than your competitors, and you are concerned you may not have the right predicate device for your 510k.